Aspergillus Mold, Aspergillosis, and Human Health

 Conditions which might lead to the development of invasive aspergillosis include treatment by drugs that suppress the immune system after a person has received a transplant (immunosuppressive drugs), advanced AIDS, and long term use of corticosteroids.
 Corticosteroids are useful medications for relieving inflammation, but they also suppress the activity of the immune system.

-Symptoms of invasive aspergillosis include chest pain, a very bloody cough, shortness of breath, headache, fever and chills.
+Symptoms of invasive aspergillosis include chest pain, a very bloody cough, shortness of breath, headache, fever, and chills.
+(These symptoms may indicate the presence of another condition instead of aspergillosis.
+A doctor's diagnosis is needed to identify the cause of the symptoms.)
 Some symptoms depend on the part of the body affected.
 Meningitis may be caused by fungal invasion of the brain and endocarditis may develop after fungal invasion of the heart.
 If the kidneys are infected there may be decreased urine production.

 There are several types of antifungal drugs that doctors can prescribe for people suffering from invasive aspergillosis.
 Sometimes these drugs are given as a preventative measure when people receive transplants or medical treatments known to reduce the activity of the immune system.
 Medications in the azole group are often prescribed.
 Unfortunately, Aspergillus is becoming resistant to azoles.
 In addition to the use of medicines, doctors try to find ways to reduce immunosuppression in patients who develop invasive aspergillosis so that the patient’s immune system can help fight the fungus.